ZenWave360/zenwave-sdk/docs/index.md

 System.out.println(jdl);
 ```

-# Adding functionality on top of an existent microservices archytecture
+# Adding functionality on top of an existent microservices architecture

 ## Reverse engineering JDL from Java classes (JPA and MongoDB)